rocketmo/standup/src/components/icebreaker/ARCHIVE.md

 * Who is the most interesting person on your team?
 * Would you rather have a fresh haircut but smell like garbage, or have a garbage haircut but smell fresh?
 * Would you rather have hands for feet or feet for hands?
+* Would you rather have wings or breathe underwater?